openorch/openorch/docs-source/docs/built-in-services/user-svc.md

 The user service is at the heart of OpenOrch, managing users, tokens, organizations, permissions and more.
 Each service and human on an OpenOrch network has an account in the `User Svc`.

-> This page is a high level overview of the `User Svc`.
-For more details, please see the [User Svc API documentation](/docs/openorch/login).
+> This page provides a high-level overview of `User Svc`.
+For detailed information, refer to the [User Svc API documentation](/docs/openorch/login).

 ## Overview